REAL ESTATE INVESTING IS BIG BUSINESS BUT IS IT RIGHT FOR YOU?

 - There will be closing costs that also should get factored into your budget.

-- It doesn’t end there.
-Owning real estate is an ongoing cost with any maintenance and repairs that are needed.
-Also factor that into your budget.
+- Owning real estate is an ongoing cost with any maintenance and repairs that are needed.
+Also, factor that into your budget.

 - A reserve is especially important.
 Ideally, if you had no tenants in your building, you should be able to still pay your mortgage for at least six months without any income from your investment.